Label-free subcellular 3D imaging of oocytes and embryos via reflection matrix microscopy

-{\textbf{Focused reflection matrix}} \\ The projection of the recorded reflection matrix into the focused basis is performed by applying, in post-processing, focusing operations described in Ref.~\cite{balondradeMultispectralReflectionMatrix2024}.It consists in the application of Fresnel operators by considering water (refractive index $n_0=1.33$) as the propagating medium.
-The focused reflection matrix is determined over a field-of-view of 15{3}$\times$15{3} $\mu$m and a de-scan distance $\Delta \rho={7.5}$ $\mu$m.
-The spatial sampling is $\delta \rho_c={300}$ nm in the transverse direction and $\delta z=$1.5 $\mu$m along the $z-$axis. \\
+The projection of the recorded reflection matrix into the focused basis is performed by applying, in post-processing, focusing operations~\cite{balondradeMultispectralReflectionMatrix2024}.
+It consists in the application of Fresnel operators by considering water (refractive index $n_0=1.33$) as the propagating medium.
+The focused reflection matrix is determined over a field-of-view of 15{3}$\times$15{3} $\mu$m$^2$ and a de-scan distance $\Delta \rho={7.5}$ $\mu$m.
+The spatial sampling is $\delta \rho_c={300}$ nm in the transverse direction and $\delta z=$1 $\mu$m along the $z-$axis. \\

 {\textbf{Reflection point spread functions}}

 To probe the local RPSF, the field-of-view at each depth $z$ into 16$\times$16 regions defined by their central midpoint $\bm{\rho}_\textrm{p}=(x_\textrm{p},y_\textrm{p})$ and of spatial extension $L=9$ $\mu$m.
 A local average of the back-scattered intensity is then performed in each region: